Phase transitions for a planar quadratic contact process: Introduction

 We consider the two-dimensional contact process with sexual reproduction in discrete time (the results generalize to all higher dimensions as well).
-Let $k:\mathbb{R}^2 \to [0,1]$ be a probability density that invariant under reflections in either axis: i.e., $k(x_1,x_2)=k(-x_1,x_2)$ and $k(x_1,x_2) = k(x_1,-x_2)$.
+Let $k:\mathbb{R}^2 \to [0,1]$ be a probability density that is invariant under reflections in either axis: i.e., $k(x_1,x_2)=k(-x_1,x_2)$ and $k(x_1,x_2) = k(x_1,-x_2)$ and has compact support.
 At time $n \in \{0,1,2,\ldots \}$ the state of a site $x$ on the lattice $\mathbb{Z}^2/L$ is given by $\xi_{n}^{L}(x)$, which can take on the values $1$ (occupied) or $0$ (vacant).
-Starting with an initial configuration of particles, $\xi_{0}^{L}$ on $Z^2/L$, the process evolves in the following manner: \begin{enumerate} \item[(i)] At time $n$, given the configuration at the previous time $n-1$, with probability $\beta$, a vacant site $x$ on the lattice will generate a random variable $U_x$ with density $k$, choose the site $y$ closest to $x+U_x$, and then choose one of its four nearest neighbors $z$ at random.
-If both of the chosen sites are occupied, $x$ will also become occupied. \item[(ii)] After all births have occurred, with probability $\eta$, each particle is killed, independently of the others. \end{enumerate}
+Starting with an initial configuration of particles, $\xi_{0}^{L}$ on $Z^2/L$, the process evolves in the following manner: \begin{enumerate}[(i)] \item At time $n$, given the configuration at the previous time $n-1$, with probability $\beta$, a vacant site $x$ on the lattice will generate a random variable $U_x$ with density $k$, choose the site $y$ closest to $x+U_x$, and then choose one of its four nearest neighbors $z$ at random.
+If both of the chosen sites are occupied, $x$ will also become occupied. \item After all births have occurred, with probability $\eta$, each particle is killed, independently of the others. \end{enumerate} If we take the limit of the particle system as $L\to\infty$ and ignore technical details, the density of 1's at time $n$ should satisfy